What is perichoresis?

 Question: "What is perichoresis?"

-John 16:13-15 best expresses perichoresis in terms of God’s glory.
-Jesus promises His disciples that the Spirit, when He comes, would reveal the truth of the Son to His followers, and this truth is from the Father.
-Through this process, all three will be glorified.
-There is nothing that separates the mystical dance of perichoresis, but it can be imagined as a Venn diagram showing three groups or circles intersecting in the center with each circle intersecting the others perfectly and multidimensionally, as they rotate or “dance” about a common center of divine love.
+There is nothing that separates the Persons of the Trinity or interrupts the mysterious interchange of perichoresis.
+It can be imagined as a Venn diagram showing three circles intersecting in the center with each circle intersecting the others perfectly and multi-dimensionally, as they rotate about a common center of divine love.

 Making Sense of the Trinity: Three Crucial Questions by Millard Erickson and The Forgotten Trinity by James White and Logos Bible Software.

 What is the Godhead?

 Will we be able to see all three members of the Trinity in Heaven?

 What is the filioque clause / filioque controversy?

 What does the Bible teach about the Trinity?